Lewis-Stuart-11/3D-Plant-View-Synthesis/README.md

 This repository contains all the scripts for running our dataset, which is explained in our paper: 'High-fidelity Wheat Plant Reconstruction using 3D Gaussian Splatting and Neural Radiance Fields'.

 The research paper can be accessed using this link: [TO ADD: GigaScience LINK]

-The dataset can be accessed using this link: [TO ADD: GigaDB LINK]
+The dataset can be accessed either on [Nottingham Plant Images](https://plantimages.nottingham.ac.uk/) or in the GigaScience repository, [GigaDB](https://doi.org/10.5524/102661)

 In this experiment, we utilised two UR5 robots to capture images around a series of plants on a turntable.
 For each image that was captured, a transform was generated that depicts where the camera is in 3D space.
 This dataset is compatible with current view synthesis models, such as NeRF and 3DGS.
 We captured 20 different wheat plants each being imaged at 6 different time frames (due to a malfunction in our setup on the 2nd week of imaging, we were only able to capture 112 instances in total).
 At each captured instance, we trained a series of different NeRF and 3DGS models, and evaluated the outputs of the trained model.
 It is possible to run our models using NeRFStudio.
 Other models should be able to train our dataset, as long as the model follows the standard conventions for data input that are present in the original NeRF or 3DGS models.

-An 'run_models.py' script can be run that can view pre-trained models, train new view synthesis data, evaluate and export images/videos
+A 'run_models.py' script can be executed that can view pre-trained models, train new view synthesis data, evaluate renders and export images/videos.

-All results generated for the plants in this dataset can be viewed in the 'results.xlsx' document.
+All results generated for the plants in this dataset can be viewed in the 'results.xlsx' document in our dataset.

 ![Overview of our entire dataset capturing process](https://i.imgur.com/MbREpJh.png)